airbnb/native-navigation/docs/installation.md

 ```bash
 open MyNewProject.xcworkspace
 ```

+NOTE: If Xcode presents a window asking if you want to update the project to the latest swift version, click Yes.

 React Native's starter template will have the React Project initially statically linked to your project, but now we are using CocoaPods, so we want to get rid of them.